UMT-Recruiting/unitedmasters/README.md

 ## Notes
 I used approximately 2.5 hours for this.
 It broke down as:

--1 hour getting the basic Flask API setup and working (basic functionality)
+-1 hour getting the basic Flask API setup and the api endpoints working (basic functionality)

 -1 hour setting up some very basic unit tests, testing and fixing a bug or two